jozsefsallai/webmongo/README.md

 If you want the app to run forever, you can use a tool such as [pm2](https://www.npmjs.com/package/pm2).
 You can add `path/to/webmongo/__sapper__/build/index.js` as your startup script.

+## Planned Features and TODOs
+- [ ] feat: Add, change, and remove collections
+- [ ] feat: Lock list of servers/connection strings with a password (similarly to how exporting works)
+- [ ] todo: Write better user guide

 ## License

 MIT.